kovdavid/dalsik/doc/matrix_scan.md

 }
 ```

-Why are row pins initialized as input_pullup instead of output_high?
+Why are the row pins initialized as input_pullup instead of output_high?
 Why are they then switched to output_low and back to input_pullup?
-According to [arduino.cc](https://www.arduino.cc/en/Tutorial/Foundations/DigitalPins) it is safer to keep those pins idle as input_pullup, because they provide less current as output_high, so there is less chance of damaging a pin in case of creating a short circuit.
+According to [arduino.cc](https://www.arduino.cc/en/Tutorial/Foundations/DigitalPins) it is safer to keep those pins idle as input_pullup, because they provide less current, than output_high (less use of power).

 ## Scanning

 <img src="keyboard_matrix.png" alt="keyboard_matrix" style="zoom: 50%;" />

 Scanning is implemented in `Matrix::scan()`.
-In it we loop through each row and we check each column.
-The pins are all set to the _high_ signal (pull-up) - so reading from each column pin in idle mode returns `1`.
+In it we loop through each row and we check each column for the given rows.
+The pins are all set to the _high_ signal (pull-up) - so reading from each column pin for released keys yields `1`.

 We set each row pin to _low_ signal (`PinUtils::pinmode_output_low`) and for each row we read each column pin one by one.

-* If the key for that row and column is not pressed, then we read a high signal for that pin (because of the pull-up resistor).
+* If the key for that row and column is not pressed, then we read `1` from that column pin - there is no electric connection between the row pin and the column pin.
-* If the key for that row and columns is pressed, then the pull-up high signal of the column's pin is connected to the ground (to the row's pin) and because of that we read a low signal.
+* If the key for that row and column is pressed, then the pull-up _high_ signal of the column's pin is connected to the ground (to the row's pin) and because of that we read a _low_ signal.

 After checking each column we set the row's pin back to `pinmode_input_pullup` and proceed to the next row.

-The `Matrix::scan()` function returns the first detected key change via the `ChangedKeyCoords` struct:
+The `Matrix::scan()` function returns the first detected key change using the `ChangedKeyCoords` struct:

 ```c++
 // matrix.h